compressore/alx-low_level_programming/0x02-functions_nested_loops/README.md

 11.Write a function that prints all natural numbers from n to 98, followed by a new line 12.Write a function that prints the n times table, starting with 0.
 13.101-natural.c
+14.Write a program that prints the first 50 Fibonacci numbers, starting with 1 and 2, followed by a new line